alexpetros/triptych/SPECIFICATIONS.md

 - Forms support the PUT, PATCH, and DELETE methods
 - Forms support the `target` attribute, and replace the target instead of the whole page

-## Targeting
+## Targeting and Replacement
-- If the `target` is an invalid query selector, or does not appear
 - If the `target` is a preexisting special keyword or iFrame, preexisting behavior takes precedence
+- If the `target` is an invalid query selector, or a query selector that does not return any elements, then nothing happens
-- Add additional `_this` keyword which targets the element that made the request
+- Add additional `_this` keyword which targets the element that made the request (`_self` is taken)

+# Navigation
+- History is only saved if there is a full-page navigation
+- Back button will show the page as it was when the navigation occurred (including any partial, non-navigation replacements that happened).
+This mimics existing navigation behavior
+- History is only saved if there is a full-page navigation

 ## Misc
 - Query strings are dropped from the URL, to mimic ([4.10.22.3](https://www.w3.org/TR/2011/WD-html5-20110525/association-of-controls-and-forms.html#form-submission-algorithm))

 # Unresolved
 - Should there be a history toggle?